MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 # DWriteCore overview

 DWriteCore is the [Project Reunion](/windows/apps/project-reunion/) implementation of [DirectWrite](./direct-write-portal.md) (DirectWrite is the DirectX API for high-quality text rendering, resolution-independent outline fonts, and full Unicode text and layout support).
-DWriteCore is a form of DirectWrite that runs on versions of Windows down to Windows 8, and opens the door for you to use it cross-platform.
+DWriteCore is a form of DirectWrite that runs on versions of Windows down to Windows 10, version 1809 (10.0; Build 17763), and opens the door for you to use it cross-platform.

 This introductory topic describes what DWriteCore is, and shows how to install it into your dev environment and program with it.